Aadarshbasavoju/web3Voting/README.md

-#Web3 application for voting Dapp
+# Web3 application for voting

+Smart contract for decentrailized voting system in solidity programming language.